 Wearing larger shoes to comfortably fit your foot without rubbing

-To avoid corn development, always buy shoes that fit properly.
+To avoid corns, always buy shoes that fit correctly.

-A bunion is a protrusion of bone or tissue around a joint.
-Bunions may occur at the base of the great toe or at the base of the little toe, and often occur when the joint is stressed over a period of time.
+A bunion is a bulge of bone or tissue around the joint of the great toe or small toe.
+Bunions may occur at the base of the great toe or at the base of the little toe.
+They often occur when the joint is stressed over a period of time.
 Women get bunions more often than men do because they may wear tight, pointed, and confining shoes.
 Bunions can also be a result of arthritis, which often affects the big toe joint.

 Treatment of bunions may vary depending on the pain and deformity.
 Treatment may include:

-Wearing comfortable, well-fitting shoes (particularly shoes that conform to the shape of the foot and do not cause pressure areas)
+Wearing comfortable, well-fitting shoes (particularly shoes that conform to the shape of the foot and don’t cause pressure areas)